AqsaHameed696/iTBG-Net-oneline-Energy_forecasting/README.md

 ## Dataset

-Download the dataset from the CSV file in the **"Dataset Folder"** or access it directly on Kaggle:
+Download the dataset from the CSV file in the **"Integrated Energy Management and Forecasting Dataset.csv"** or access it directly on Kaggle:
 [Integrated Energy Management and Forecasting Dataset](https://www.kaggle.com/datasets/aftabhussaincui/integrated-energy-management-and-forecasting)